Bookmarks for Editing

 However, when a workspace is divided by bookmarks, objects can be moved by simply dragging the bookmark to a new position.
 When an object is located inside the bookmark, it moves as the bookmark does.

 Using this technique large groups of objects can be moved about the workspace canvas, in order to create a clearer layout.

 Each bookmark in FME has a magnet icon in its top-left corner.
 Clicking on the icon toggles it from active to inactive (and vice versa).

-An inactive magnet (colored grey) allows the bookmark to be moved without disturbing the contents.
+An inactive magnet (colored blue) allows the bookmark to be moved without disturbing the contents.
 It's useful when you need to reposition the bookmark without also moving its contents.